EliahKagan/filter-experiment/README.md

 It does not assume that the example (or any part of `gitoxide`) has been built.
 It will build the example if it has not already been built or if it is out of date compared to whatever is checked out in the `gitoxide` repository.
 A working Rust toolchain and `cargo` command is assumed.
 Because this attempts to build the example, **it will write, and may over write, to files in the `../gitoxide/target` directory**.
 (Ordinarily that would not be a problem, since one rarely puts anything that has to be preserved there.)

 The reason this builds the example rather than installing it with `cargo run` is that, at least as of this writing, it is not listed in `examples` in any `Cargo.toml` file, so it cannot easily be installed from crates.io in that way.
-(Building the example from the `gitoxide` repository also allows an arbitarily seleted version of the `arrow.rs` filter to be used more easily.)
+(Building the example from the `gitoxide` repository also allows an arbitrarily selected version of the `arrow.rs` filter to be used more easily.)

 ## The experiment

 The `run-experiment` script takes an argument, `git` or `gix`, to tell it what clone command to test.
-This can actuall be arbitrarily many arguments, in case you want to test it with options like `--trace` (for `gix`) or additional `-c var=value` pairs.
+This can actually be arbitrarily many arguments, in case you want to test it with options like `--trace` (for `gix`) or extra `-c var=value` pairs.
 Usually it would be run just as `./run-experiment git` or `./run-experiment gix`.

 It runs the command specified by its arguments, with the additional arguments `-c filter.arrow-example.process=... clone`, where `...` is a full path to the `arrow` symlink in the current directory.